albertogaspar/dts/config/config.md

 ## How to write a config file

-When you want to try different values for the hyperparamters of your model you should write a yaml file like the one included in this folder.
+When you want to try different values for the hyperparamters of your model (i.e., when you run the experiment using the --grid_search flag) you should write a yaml file that has values in a list like in the example below.

-Example:
 ```yaml
 train: [False, True]
 dataset: ['uci']